INGV/ProbShakemap/README.md

 **HPC**

 `ProbShakemap` can be executed on a HPC cluster.
-Note that this implies converting the Docker image into Singularity’s native format, namely the Singularity Image Format (SIF).
-The .sif image of the shakemap Docker image can be provided upon request.
-See an example of bash file to run the code on a HPC cluster at [run_code.bash](https://github.com/angystallone/ProbShakemap/blob/main/run_code.bash).
 IMPORTANT: the number set at `--ntasks-per-node` must coincide with `num_processes`.

 Contact